Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/keyboard-shortcuts.markdown

 NetNewsWire’s keyboard shortcuts
 --------------------------------

-Many keyboard shortcuts work everywhere in the app, no matter where you last clicked and what’s in focus and selected.
+Many keyboard shortcuts work everywhere in the app, no matter where you last clicked and what’s selected.

 <table class="keyboard-shortcuts">